1QB-Information-Technologies/ccvm/ccvm_simulators/problem_classes/README.md

 The first line of each instance file contains the following information, in this order:
 - instance size
 - optimum solution (example files used the Gurobi solver to determine these values)
+- best solution (example files used the BFGS solver to determine these values)
 - whether the solution is optimal (`True` or `False`)
+- solution time for Gurobi to solve it
+- solution time for BFGS to solve it
 - the seed number used for generating the instance in `torch`.
+- number of fractional values in the solution

 The second line contains the elements of the vector `V`, which describes the instance.

-The rest of the lines hold the elements of the `Q` matrix.
+The rest of the lines before the last line hold the elements of the `Q` matrix.

+The final line contains list of additional (optional) information in the problem instance.

 You can specify a file delimiter of your choice.
 Then remember to provide it when initializing the ProblemInstance.